September 29, 2022 6 min read

 That’s right: Just because you’re not glassing sweeping vistas or towering mountains, it doesn’t mean you can’t benefit from adding a spotter to your glassing arsenal, especially if you’re trying to scout summer bucks from a distance.
 (For more on that, checkout this blog with The Hunting Public.)

-A great spotter for the whitetail addict would be the Diamondback® HD 16-48x65, in either straight or angled configuration, depending on how you want to hunt.
-A spotting scope gives you the power to scout from a distance, and in situations where you don’t want to get in close enough to spook wary bucks.
+A spotting scope gives you the power to scout from a distance.
 They’re a great way to let your eyes do the walking, covering a ton of territory from one spot.

-For a more compact, packable option, grab a Razor® HD 13-39x56 spotter.
+For more optical horsepower in a compact, packable option, grab a Razor® HD 13-39x56 spotter.
 Angled or straight, it packs breathtaking optics and raw power into an incredibly small optic.
-A helical focus wheel keeps it from snagging going in an out of your pack, and an Arca-Swiss compatible foot matches up with most tripods.
+A helical focus wheel keeps it from snagging going in and out of your pack, and an Arca-Swiss compatible foot matches up with most tripods.

 In general, choose a straight spotter if you’re going to mount your scope on your car window, and go angled if you plan on using a tripod.
 (If you want to learn more about the differences between angled and straight spotters, checkout this 10-Minute Talk.)